Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 A "Let's just wait for the land owner.<br>
 MO "...I don't like this."<br>
 A "Hmh?"<br>
-MO "The land owners in the West don't like when uninvited people wander onto their lands."<br>
+MO "The sovereign citizens in the West don't like when uninvited people wander onto their lands."<br>
 W "Pffft.
 We'll just talk it out with him, get our horses, and be on our way."<br>
 W "There's nothing to worry about."<br>
 Texas Freedom walks onto the scene<br>
 Texas Freedom "Who the hell are you people?"<br>
 G "Allow us to introduce ourselves.
-We are unemplyed cowboys, looking to purchase a few horses for our convenience.
+We are unemployed cowboys, looking to purchase a few horses for our convenience.
 Are you the owner of this fine ranch?"<br>
 T "Mah name's Texas Freedom."<br>
 T "This right here is private property.
 Mine, in fact."<br>
 T "I'm gon' have to ask you to leave mah property - and I do mean right the hell now."<br>